-3.5 Check the variables y ou use to determine your benefit levels.
-(Check a ll that a apply): ----- ----------- ------------- ----------- ----------- -------------- --------- ---------- ----------- ------- ----
+3.5 Check the variables v you use to determine vour benefit levels.
+(Check all that apply): ----- ----------------------- ---------------------- ---------------------- -------------------------

 Income

 Family (household) size

 Home energy cost or need

 Fuel type

-☐ Climate/region
+Climate/region

+$oxed{oxed}$ Individual bill

 Dwelling type

 Energy burden (% of income spent on home energy)

-Energy need

 Other (describe)

-Other: Households who have a disconnect notice or have had their service disconnected will receive assistance based on the energy bill.
-For future month's utility assistance, the amount that will be paid on the account is based on the previous twelve (12) month's home energy consumption history.
-If the household has incomplete billing history, then payments are determined utilizing an alternative billing method (ABM).
-The Department recommends an ABM where the Subrecipient determines the average consumption amount (kWh, therms, MCF, gallons, etc.) per month, for each household size and type based on a minimum sample size of 30 files that contain complete billing histories; however, if it is not possible for Subrecipients to obtain the recommended 30 file per household sample size to create an average consumption amount, Subrecipients should use all the applicable files to determine the average consumption and document the lack of files for that household size.
+Other: Subrecipient must make utility payments on behalf of Households based on the previous 12 month's home energy consumption history, including allowances for cost inflation.
+If a 12 month's home energy consumption history is unavailable, Subrecipient must base payments on a Department approved alternative billing method.
+If neither a 12 month's home energy consumption history nor an approved alternative billing method exists, then Subrecipient may base payments on current bill.
+Subrecipient will note such exceptions in customer files.
+Benefit amounts exceeding the actual bill shall be treated as a credit for the customer with the utility company.
+The Department recommends an ABM where the Subrecipient determines the average consumption amount (kWh, therms, MCF, gallons, etc.) per month, for each household size and type based on a minimum sample size of 30 files that contain complete billing histories; however, if it is not possible for subrecipients to obtain the recommended 30 file per household sample size to create an average consumption amount, Subrecipients should use all the applicable files to determine the average consumption and document the lack of files for that household size.
 Subrecipients can propose other types of ABMs.
 The ABM proposed by the Subrecipient must be approved by the Department prior to utilization.
-The state will provide statewide or regional contractor other types of ABMs if required.
-Subrecipients must establish a written procedure to serve Households that have a Vulnerable Population Household member, Households with High Energy Burden, and Households with High Energy Consumption.
-High Energy Burden is the highest rated item in sliding scale priority determinations.
-The state will provide a written procedure to a statewide or regional contractor.